-Duration: This course will be a blend of synchronous and asynchronous instruction taught remotely.
-There will be portions to read and reflect on independently and then there will be live synchronous one-hour sessions on Thursday afternoons over 8 weeks.
+This course will be a blend of synchronous and asynchronous instruction taught remotely.
+There will be portions to read and reflect on independently and then there will be four live synchronous one-hour sessions on Thursday afternoons over 8 weeks.
 Your attendance at all the live sessions is expected to complete the course.

 Requirements: Participant attendance at all live sessions is expected to complete the course.
 There will be approximately 6 hours of asynchronous independant work and 4 hours of live synchronous work to meet the course objectives.